shelleyshuzhang/mon-iot-traffic-analysis/README.md

 # Network Traffic Analysis

-This script performs network analysis to classify traffic as either first, support, third, local, advertiser, or analytic party traffic.
+This script performs network analysis to classify network traffic of Internet of Things (IoT) devices as either first, support, third, local, advertiser, or analytic party traffic.
 The script also determines the amount of unencrypted traffic and the destinations that this unencrypted traffic is being received from and sent to.
+Abroad analysis, which checks whether traffic is coming from abroad (this software assumes the user is based in the United States).

 For step-by-step instructions on getting started, see the [Getting Started](Getting_Started.md) document.